Jonosenior/hangman/README.md

 ## Post-project thoughts

+The process of learning a framework like Sinatra is fundamentally different from learning a language like Ruby, because you're learning conventions rather than fundamentals.
+For example, I had problems when adding my pictures to the HTML, because my relative filepath - src="../public/image.jpg" - wasn't working.
+It took an answer from the Odin Project Gitter to teach me that Sinatra automatically looks for static content in a folder named public/, so my filepath was messing it up.

-The game itself was relatively straightforward to build, and I finished it in an afternoon.
+The terminal game itself was relatively straightforward to build, and I finished it in an afternoon.

 Developing the save/load functions was harder, and the challenge pushed me to learn more about YAML and data serialization.